rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

-###Using the Card Reader
+###Accepting Card Swipes
-In this example you'll see how to use your device to read cards.
-This example is done using a magstriped credit card.
-This example assumes that the ebapi-modules.js file resides in the same folder as the HTML file invoking it.
+This example shows how to enable the card reader and accept a card swipe.
+It then, displays the data in a human readable way.
+This example assumes that the ebapi-modules.js file is in the same directory as the html file invoking it.
 <pre><code>:::javascript

 &lt;head&gt;
     &lt;script type="text/javascript" charset="utf-8" src="ebapi-modules.js"&gt;&lt;/script&gt;